-At any given time, 15 million Americans are experiencing a crisis that requires urgent help from our legal system or government.
+At any given time, 16 million Americans are experiencing a crisis that requires urgent help from our legal system or government.
 The right assistance could transform their lives.
 But today, most never get it.
-Atticus is a startup on a mission to change that.

 To provide a great experience for a client, we have to do a lot quickly: Understand their situation, identify their needs, give advice, match them with the right lawyer, connect them to that lawyer, convince both parties to work together, and formalize the arrangement — all while doing our best to make a complex and scary system feel simple, accessible, and human.
 We’ve managed to do all of this in a way that users love, but we’ve done it by leaving some parts of the process quite manual... which means we can only scale so far.

 Your job is to change that: to lead the effort to transform our product into a platform that can serve millions of people.
+We’ve structured this role to provide meaningful ownership of our lawyer-facing and internal products, as well as exposure to all of our client-facing products.
 You'll craft a strategic plan and roadmap, then coordinate our teams — design, engineering, and client service — to implement it.
-As our first product manager, you’ll own key metrics and outcomes, and get to think holistically about how to achieve them.
+You’ll own key metrics and outcomes, and get to think holistically about how to achieve them.
 The role mixes strategy, data analysis, product design, and a lot of people management.
-It's a hard job, with huge potential for impact and promotion.
+It's a hard job, with huge potential for impact, promotion, and building a team.

 - Get to know our users - both clients and lawyers - and understand their needs.